 One Health in SAVA

-DLC-SAVA has facilitated the research of Dr. Charles Nunn and Dr. Randy Kramer from Duke University to study the effects of conservation on disease dynamics.
-DLC-SAVA Program Coordinator Dr. James Herrera has led this project between 2017-2019, investigating the infectious diseases of mammals in the region and how the transmission of disease can be related to deforestation.
+One Health is the study of human health and how it relates to the environment, other animals, and plants.
+DLC-SAVA has facilitated the research of Drs.
+Charles Nunn and Randy Kramer from Duke University to study the effects of conservation on disease dynamics.
+DLC-SAVA Program Coordinator Dr. James Herrera led this project between 2017-2019, investigating the infectious diseases of mammals in the region and how the transmission of disease can be related to deforestation.
 This project, originally supported by the Duke Bass Connections Program and the Collaboratory grant, is now supported by the US National Institute of Health.
 You can read more about this work at the Bass Connections page and in our 2020 and 2018 newsletters.

 Research led by Nunn and Duke scientists and students has demonstrated non-communicable diseases are also a problem in Madagascar.
 By surveying over 500 villagers, the research showed that about 50% of people have hypertension.

 Fuel-efficient cook stove research

 In most of the low-income countries of the world, households cook and heat their homes with firewood or charcoal.
 The same is true for about 75% of Malagasy people, which creates a significant demand for fuelwood, and is a cause for deforestation.
 The DLC-SAVA Conservation program has long supported the adoption of fuel-efficient cook stove technology.
 We especially try to promote the highly durable and efficient ADES rocket stoves, which use less than half as much firewood as a traditional firepit.
 Recently, DLC researchers Drs.
 Marina Blanco and Lydia Green, with Charlie Welch of the DLC-SAVA program, and former Peace Corp volunteer Libby Davis published a study on the factors affecting the adoption of the new “rocket stoves.”